lex910/Estimating-Shares-Outstanding-/README.md

 # Estimating-Shares-Outstanding-
-Using random forest and decision trees for variable selection in estimating shares outstanding
+Comparing random forest and lasso regression in estimating shares outstanding

 -using 74 variables from the "fundamentals" dataset